 County Derry~Londonderry is divided into three cross-country councils: Causeway Coast and Glens, Derry City and Strabane and Mid-Ulster District.

-Invest NI have created council area profiles for each NI council, this includes information and statistics on entrepreneurship, registered businesses and businesses by sector and size:
+Invest NI has created council area profiles for each NI council, this includes information and statistics on entrepreneurship, registered businesses and businesses by sector and size: